iNoles/magento-flutter/README.md

 </p>
 <hr>

-# magento_flutter: Magento 2 Flutter eCommerce App
+# Magento Flutter: Magento 2 eCommerce App with Flutter

-mangeto_flutter is an e-commerce app for Magento 2.4 onwards. it consumes [Magento 2 GraphQL API](https://devdocs.magento.com/guides/v2.4/graphql/) to display catalog, products, add products to cart and let you place order.
+Magento Flutter is an eCommerce app designed for Magento 2.4 and onwards.
+It leverages the Magento 2 GraphQL API to seamlessly integrate with your Magento store, enabling functionalities like browsing the catalog, viewing products, adding items to the cart, and facilitating order placement directly from a mobile device.

 ## Getting Started